interlock-network/interlock-docs/faq.md

 ## This sounds cool and I would like to be involved &mdash; are you accepting any kind of coding contributions?
 We are fully open source and will happily accept coding contributions.
-We are considering financing bug bounty programs using our $ILOCK Token.
+We are considering financing bug bounty programs using our $INTR Token.

 ## This sounds cool and I would like to be involved &mdash; are you accepting any kind of writing contributions?
 We would appreciate any kind of documentation or evangelism in the form of writing.
-We would happily compensate you using the $ILOCK Token.
+We would happily compensate you using the $INTR Token.

 ## This sounds cool and I would like to be involved &mdash; is there a place where I can ask questions and participate in discussions?
 We have a [Discord](https://discord.gg/quRza7VV) channel, a Telegram